-To promote proper break-in of your new vehicle drivetrain components, the following guidelines are recommended:
+To promote proper break-in of your new vehicle drivetrain components, the following guidelines are recommended.

-• Do not tow a trailer at all during the first 500 miles (805 km) the new vehicle is driven.
-The engine, axle or other parts could be damaged.

-• Then, during the first 500 miles (805 km) that a trailer is towed, do not drive over 50 mph (80 km/h) and do not make starts at full throttle.
+- Do not tow a trailer at all during the first 500 miles (805 km) the new vehicle is driven.
+The engine, axle or other parts could be damaged. - Then, during the first 500 miles (805 km) that a trailer is towed, do not drive over 50 mph (80 km/h) and do not make starts at full throttle.
 This helps the engine and other parts of the vehicle wear in at the heavier loads.

 Perform the maintenance listed in the "Maintenance Schedule."
-Refer to "Maintenance Schedule" for further information.
+Refer to "Maintenance Schedule" for the proper maintenance intervals.
 When towing a trailer, never exceed the GAWR or GCWR ratings.

-Improper towing can lead to a injury collision.
+Improper towing can lead to a collision.
 Follow these guidelines to make your trailer towing as safe as possible:

 - Make certain that the load is secured in the trailer and will not shift during travel.
 When trailering cargo that is not fully secured, dynamic load shifts can occur that may be difficult for the driver to control.
-You could lose control of your vehicle and have a collision. - When hauling cargo or towing a trailer, do not overload vour vehicle or trailer.
-Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires.

-• Safety chains must always be used between your vehicle and trailer.
-Always connect the chains to the frame or hook retainers of the vehicle hitch.
+You could lose control of your vehicle and have a collision - When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires. - Safety chains must always be used between your vehicle and trailer.
+Always connect the chains to the hook retainers of the vehicle hitch.
 Cross the chains under the trailer tongue and allow enough slack for turning corners.

 - Vehicles with trailers should not be parked on a grade.
 When parking, apply the parking brake on the tow vehicle.
-Put the tow vehicle automatic transmission in PARK.
-Always, block or "chock" the trailer wheels. - GCWR must not be exceeded. - Total weight must be distributed between the tow vehicle and the trailer such that the following four ratings are not exceeded: - 1 GVWR 2.
-GTW
+Put the tow vehicle transmission in PARK.
+For four-wheel drive vehicles, make sure the transfer case is not in NEUTRAL.
+Always, block or "chock" the trailer wheels.

+- GCWR must not be exceeded.

+- Total weight must be distributed between the tow vehicle and the trailer such that the following four ratings are not exceeded:

+- 1. GVWR

+- 2. GTW